nl231/edx-platform/docs/en_us/edxml/source/what-is-edxml.rst

 XML Resources
 **************

 edXML is based on XML.
-XML, or Extensibile Markup Language, is a set of rules for creating documents in a format that is both human-readable and machine- readable.
+XML, or Extensible Markup Language, is a set of rules for creating documents in a format that is both human-readable and machine- readable.